KristjanTreimann/expense-tracker-mern/README.md

 > Start working on client side

-1.Use `concurrently` to run both React and Node servers at the same time
+1. Use `concurrently` to run both React and Node servers at the same time

-2. To shorter http requests to api endpoints we use `proxy` to shorten http://localhost:5000/api/v1
+2. To shorter http requests to api endpoints we use `proxy` to shorten <http://localhost:5000/api/v1>
    To do that add `"proxy": "http://localhost:5000"` to **client/package.json**
 3. Then add some `scripts` to root **package.json**